Etosha Express

 • Shared airport shuttle to and from the Windhoek International Airport

-Pickup info: Pick up from accommodation starts at 7h15 on morning of departure
+Pickup info: Pick up from the accommodation starts at 7:00 the morning of departure

 Other Info: